Blog Menu

 Are you looking at creating a blog, website or an online store?
 Bluehost has something for everyone.
 Get started today.

 Customers fear privacy leaks.
-In the U.S., 74% of internet users worry about their online privacy more than ever before.
+Globally, 85% of internet users seek to enhance their online privacy protection.
 Enforcing a strong password policy and encouraging secure passwords are important for data security in such a high-risk environment.

 With most of your personal information and private communication being stored online, you need a strong password policy to address cybersecurity risks.